(From the notebooks of Tyler Gitou, the Deal Whisperer)

 “How do I do that?”

 “Transparency,” Tyler said.
 “Show, don’t tell.
 If your back is up against the wall, show the client the wall.
 Open up the ‘black box’ of your proposal and share with him the cost elements and effort involved in delivering the project successfully.
 If he can see your problem, he will believe you when you say, ‘I have a problem meeting that request.’
-In fact, he may have a potential solution.
+He may have a potential solution.
 You may have put something into the proposal that he doesn’t need.
-Maybe you misunderstood a business requirement or maybe he didn’t realize how much cost a certain request would drive.
+Maybe you misunderstood a business requirement or maybe he didn’t realise how much a certain request would cost.
 Invite the client into your deal shape.
 If the client can help solve the problem, he becomes more engaged because he has ownership in the solution.
 He helped build it.”

 “No,” Tyler said.
-“It’s what you need to build Credibility, one of the three elements of Trust.
-Presumably you have Reliability.
+“It’s what you need to build Credibility, one of the three elements of trust.
+Presumably, you have Reliability.
 He would not still be talking to you if he did not think you capable of doing the work.
 But by having Credibility and Reliability, you can also communicate Mutuality.
-When you have the discussion around transparency, make sure you communicate to the client that you are trying to find the option that will make him successful, as well as yourself.
-As long as he can see the elements of the deal, he will start to feel that you really do care as much about his interests as your own.
+When you discuss transparency, make sure you communicate to the client that you are trying to find the option that will make him successful, as well as yourself.
+As long as he can see the elements of the deal, he will start to feel that you care as much about his interests as your own.
 Remember that self-interest is the silver bullet of Trust: it will kill Trust in an instant.
 But you can start building some Mutuality, even in a single conversation, and that’s what you need to generate Transactional Trust to negotiate a good deal for both of you right now.”